March 7, 2022CMMS

 3. Strengthen Disaster Recovery Plans

-If you haven’t already, now is the time to revisit your organization’s disaster recovery plan.
+Now is the time to revisit your organization’s disaster recovery plan.
 Collaborate with department leaders to better understand the challenges they may face when implementing new rules, policies, and communication systems.

 Considering how frequently both industry and government regulations have been changing, you may want to put a management SOP in place.
 Conducting a periodic regulatory review will ensure your team’s disaster recovery plans and daily safety policies are up to date.